uwcse440/web-cse440-sp16/_assignments/assignment3/index.md

     Present your testing process, including your method and your participants.
     This process probably evolved some in the course of your project.
-    For your report, present a retrospective on how you refined your design.
+    For your report, present a retrospective on how you refined your process.

 6.  __Testing Results__: (2 pages)